uc-cdis/metadata-service/docs/metadata_adapters.md

 ```

 #### Default Values
-Defining default values for fields is handled in one of two way:
+Defining default values for fields is handled in one of two ways:
 If a field in the metadata does not need a path, simply define the
 field name and a value.
 If a remote metadata field has a value, it will override the default.
-If a path is used, then use the longer form and set the ```default_value``` to use
+If a path is used, then use the longer form and set the ```default``` to use
 if the path is not found.

 ```json